lefmic/Sef/README.md

 # SEF - Sinmpe Extensible Framework #

+SEF is a simple and extensible micro-framework which uses [symfony/HttpFoundation](https://github.com/symfony/HttpFoundation) and [PHP-DI](https://github.com/PHP-DI/PHP-DI) to deliver you a starting point for your web application.

+It is designed for developers that like to decide which packages they want to use in their application on their own.

+This framework defines only a few guidelines for the developer:

+*   The application is divided in modules
+*   The first slash-separated string of the url-path defines the module
+*   The rest of the path is needed to define which method of the module-controller to call
+*   These definitions must be defined in configuration files

+These are the steps for you to do if you want to use this framework:

+1. Get the files using composer.
+2. Write configurations for your modules, their functions and the dependencies
+3. Implement your business logic

+## Configure your application. ##

 You will basically need two configuration files.

-1. Configuration with all modules listed in an array with module name as key and the namespace of its specific configuration.
+1. Configuration with all modules listed in an array where the module name is the key and the namespace of its specific configuration is the value.
 2. The specific configuration file for every module.

-## Configure your application. ##

 ### Example of application configuration (the 1st one): ###